 The Unit must maintain a security plan documenting how it manages information security risk.
-UC Berkeley’s Unit Information Security Management Program Template can be used to meet this requirement.
+UC Berkeley’s "Unit-Level Information Security Management Program Template" can be used to meet this requirement.
 Other formats are also allowed.

 - The security plan must be reviewed and updated annually.